ckirk/notyourguru/src/pages/index.md

         journey toward balance and vitality.
     - image: /img/logo_500.jpg
       text: Expand Your Capabilities
-      description: Expanding your capabilities is crucial for personal growth because it pushes you beyond your comfort zone.
+      description: Experience yourself at your best and be extraordinary.
+Expanding your capabilities is crucial for personal growth because it pushes you beyond your comfort zone.
 By taking on our challenges, you not only expand your skills and knowledge but also build resilience and confidence in your abilities.
-It allows you to gauge your current strengths and weaknesses, identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
+Not Your Guru Retreats fosters an environment where you can gauge your current strengths and weaknesses, identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
     - image: /img/logo_500.jpg
       text: Time to Connect to Yourself, Others, and Nature
       description: Taking time to connect to yourself, others, and nature is essential